 Apply

-- Once you’ve received a written confirmation from an NTR Faculty Mentor, you can apply to the program.
+- Once you have received a written confirmation from an NTR Faculty Mentor, you can apply to the program.

 - Freshman and Sophomores will apply in the spring semester by April 15.